kangcliff/Age-of-Empires-III/grnreaderX/Readme.md

 How to use
 ----
--drop a .gr2 file directly on grnreaderX.exe or execute it from cmd:
+drop a .gr2 file directly on grnreaderX.exe or execute it from cmd:
 > grnreaderX model.gr2 animation.gr2

 Known issues